oneapi-src/level-zero-spec/scripts/core/PROG.rst

 An image is used to store multi-dimensional and format-defined memory for optimal device access.
-An image's contents can be copied to and from other images, as well as host-accessable memory allocations.
+An image's contents can be copied to and from other images, as well as host-accessible memory allocations.
 This is the only method for host access to the contents of an image.
-This methodology allows for device-specific encoding of image contents (e.g., tile swizzle patterns, loseless compression, etc.) and avoids exposing these details in the API in a backwards compatible fashion.
+This methodology allows for device-specific encoding of image contents (e.g., tile swizzle patterns, lossless compression, etc.) and avoids exposing these details in the API in a backwards compatible fashion.

 .. code:: c